 Luis Ramos, CEO of The Network, reminds us that creating a social media strategy is a complex exercise because “it includes not only looking inside the organization to establish appropriate practices, usage policies and content parameters, but it also includes looking outside the organization to determine the proper degree of engagement.”

 Figure out why you’re getting on the social media bandwagon and what you want to accomplish with it.
-This step is absolutely necessary if you plan to
+This step is absolutely necessary if you plan to measure ROI or develop your own internal metrics tracking.

 When General Motors put together their social media strategy, they had some specific objectives they wanted to accomplish.
+Christopher Barger, director of global social media at General Motors, outlined the following:

 A. Become more responsive to people/consumer audiencesB.
 Incorporate audience/consumer feedback into your organization more quickly and effectively than has happened traditionallyC.
 Make your brand a little more “human” to the outside world, and show people the smarts, personality and passion of the people behind your logoD.
 Increase awareness of the strength of your current product lineup, and provide perspective/accurate information about your company